evan-wang-13/SOC555Final/README.md

+## Evaluating Predictive Models for Collaborative
-Beyond $R^2$: Re-Examining the Impact of Fragile Families Challenge Models
+Prediction Tasks: A Follow-up On the Fragile Families Challenge

+SOC 555 Final Project by Richard Li and Evan Wang